What Is Uterine Sarcoma?

 Sarcomas are cancers that start from tissues such as muscle, fat, bone, and fibrous tissue (the material that forms tendons and ligaments).
 Cancers that start in epithelial cells, the cells that line or cover most organs, are called carcinomas.

 More than 95% of cancers of the uterus are carcinomas.
 If a carcinoma starts in the cervix, it is called a cervical carcinoma.
 Carcinomas starting in the endometrium, the lining of the uterus, are called endometrial carcinomas.
-These cancers are discussed in our other documents Cervical Cancer and Endometrial (Uterine) Cancer.
+These cancers are discussed in Cervical Cancer and Endometrial (Uterine) Cancer.
 This document is only about uterine sarcomas.

 Most uterine sarcomas are put into categories, based on the type of cell they developed from: